 Companies should concentrate their strategy on either cost leadership, focus, or differentiation.
-According to famed strategist Michael Porter, if a company does not place focus on a singular factor, it risks wasting its resources.
-Such a strategy places emphasis on either specializing in a product or service by creating a unique proposition or creating economies of scale to achieve low costs to production.
+According to famed business strategist Michael Porter, if a company does not place focus on a singular factor, it risks wasting its resources.
+Such a strategy places emphasis on either specializing in a product or service by creating a unique selling proposition or creating economies of scale to achieve low costs of production.

 In a competitive industry, the threat of new entrants will be high.
-Assuming an industry or sector is highly profitable, it will be considered as an attractive business prospect to many.
-Some deterrents to ease of entry into a market include patents, high capital requirements, customer loyalty to established brands, and existing economies to scale.
+Assuming an industry or sector is highly profitable, it will be considered as an attractive business prospect by many.
+Some deterrents to ease of entry into a market include patents, high capital requirements, customer loyalty to established brands, and existing economies of scale.

 #2.
 Threat of substitutes

 If a product or experience can be easily duplicated with a similar alternative, the demand for that product is said to be diluted.
 If consumers can find similar alternative products, the industry or sector is deemed to be competitive.